Open House is our annual event for prospective students to experience life as a University of Saskatchewan (uSask) student!

 Agriculture: Soil Science, Environmental Science and Renewable Resource Management

 Many of the most pressing environmental issues require effective soil management to resolve them: climate change; global food shortages; lack of quality drinking water; and human health (toxicology).
 With the increasing awareness of climate change and global increase in human population, the services of soil scientists are already in high demands to find solutions to environmental and food security problems.
 Soil science also allows one to discover how plants can clean up pollution, investigate a boreal forest, reclaim soils contaminated due to mining activities, explore the world beneath your feet, and experiment in the field and in the lab.
 Offered in session time slots one and two.

 Alumni: Young Alumni Panel

 Have you ever wondered what goes on behind the Greystone walls of the University of Saskatchewan?
 Then this is your chance!
 Don’t miss the opportunity to meet with other prospective students and hear valuable advice from our young alumni.
 These alumni influencers, which include graduates from all colleges and walks of life, will share their uSask student experience, the lowdown on resources that helped them prepare for life after university, and behind the scene tips for navigating campus.
 This “if-I-only-knew-then-what-I-know-now” information can only come from alumni who have been in your shoes.
-Offered in session time slot three.
+Offered in session time slot two.